 The beach is backed by a beautiful pine forest, and the birdlife is extraordinary—the beach itself is a breeding ground for endangered dotterels and oystercatchers.

 If you’re in-the-know (and you are now!), you can snag a campsite at the nearby Opoutere Beach Camping Ground.
-It’s one of the country’s best places to camp, and you can enjoy this stunning beach morning, day and night.
+It’s one of the best camping spots in the Coromandel Peninsula, and you can enjoy this stunning beach morning, day and night.

 If you time your visit with a full moon, make sure to go out to the beach to watch the moonrise over the sea; it’s an experience you won’t soon forget.